Where am I?

 It’s typhoon season in Taiwan and the country was expected to be hit with some severe weather.
 I was no longer in the monastery but tucked away in the mountains at Quingde, a small Buddhist temple that was only accessible by a tiny winding dirt road for kilometers to the top.
 This place felt magical.
 Four monks live there full time throughout the year, making Quingde a very quiet and secluded place for spiritual practice.

-It was beautiful, and I awoke to many answers I had been looking for, the biggest was that ‘place’ was pretty insignificant.
 No matter how far you travel whatever is on your mind from home will follow – we can’t ever run from what is going on inside of us.

 What struck me was the kindness I’ve been shown by complete strangers in the past few months – people who have helped light my path and shared with me a meal, their time, and their wisdom.
 Everything we do if it is done with good intention can be a type of cultivation and practice.